-Single voice bots are now table stakes.
-In 2026, production systems run multi-agent pipelines that see video, hear audio, reason over both, call tools, and hand off tasks to other agents β all inside a live WebRTC session.
+Single voice bots are commodity.
+In 2026 the bar is multi-agent systems that hear audio, watch video, reason over both, call tools, and hand off tasks to other agents β all inside a live WebRTC session, with sub-300 ms response time.

 Agentic AI systems plan multi-step tasks, call external tools, spawn or coordinate sub-agents, and continue operating without per-step human input β unlike reactive AI agents that only respond to direct input.